BA in Buddhist Studies with Himalayan Language: Career Path

 • Buddhist Texts: Students in this course study primary sources of Buddhist literature, such as the Pali Canon, the Mahayana sutras, and the Tibetan canon.

-• Himalayan Language: Students will learn a specific Himalayan language, such as Tibetan or Nepali, with a focus on reading, writing and speaking.
+• Himalayan Language: Students will learn a specific Himalayan language, such as Tibetan or Nepali, focusing on reading, writing, and speaking.

 • Buddhist Art and Architecture: This course examines the visual culture of Buddhism, including the art and architecture of monasteries, temples, and shrines.